flynnoct/chatgpt-telegram-bot/README.md

 The Telegram Bot features the following functions:

 - **ChatGPT, the AI consultant**.
 You can customize the Bot's character according to preference.
 - **DALL·E, the Image Generation AI Model**.
-Send a short prompt to the Bot and get your own painting!
+Send a short prompt to the Bot and get your own painting.
 - **Whisper, the Intelligent Speech Recognizer**.
-The Bot can read your voice messages!
+The Bot can read your voice messages.
+- **Azure TTS, the Speech service feature that converts text to lifelike speech**.
+The Bot can reply with voice messages.
 - **Comprehensive privacy protection**.
 The Bot is unable (and of course we won't) to collect any message in group chat except user prompts.

 Additonal features:

+- ChatGPT role and temperature Customization.
+- Logging system for debug purpose.
-- (Beta) Telegram _inline mode_ is supported to invoke the Bot in a private chat with a contact and a group without bot as a member.
+- Telegram _inline mode_ is supported to invoke the Bot in a private chat with a contact and a group without bot as a member.
 - User Whitelist to control who can use the bot.
 You can also set `allow_all_users` to `true` to allow all users to use the Bot.
 - Set the daily limitation of requirements to **DALL·E**.
 - Grant more resources to _Super Users_.
 - Docker deployment is supported.
 (This method is maintained by community.
 Thanks for @EstrellaXD 's contribution)

-## 👋 How to Use

-The Bot works in both personal and group chat of Telegram.

-In a personal chat, simply send a message to the Bot and it will reply to you.

-In a group chat, use the `/chat` to invoke the Bot.
-It will not collect any other message except the prompts after the command.

-**(Beta)** In a personal chat with a contact, use `@your_bot_name <your messages>` to invoke the Bot with Telegram inline mode.
-Both you and your contact can see the Bot's reply in the chat.
-This function is Beta because it currently can't record the chat context.

-### Bot Commands

-- `/start`: Start the bot.
-- `/role <prompt>`: Set role for conversation.
-- `/chat` : Invoke the Bot in group chat.
-- `/dalle <prompt>`: Ask DALL·E for a painting based on your prompt.
-- `/clear`: Clear the conversation context.
-- `/getid`: Get your Telegram user ID.

 ## 👷 Deploy Your Own